 Is downtown Phoenix walkable?

 Yes.
-It’s one of the most walkable areas in the Valley, especially around Roosevelt Row, Central Avenue, and the downtown core.
+Downtown Phoenix is one of the most walkable areas in the Valley, especially around Roosevelt Row, Central Avenue, the convention center, ASU Downtown, and the downtown core.

 What’s the biggest downside of living in downtown Phoenix?

-Urban tradeoffs: higher property crime than suburbs, visible homelessness, and grocery access that’s still thinner than most people expect.
+The biggest downsides are urban tradeoffs: higher property crime than many suburbs, visible homelessness, event traffic, parking friction, and grocery access that is still thinner than many people expect.

-They’re rare in the core, but you’ll find more options in adjacent historic neighborhoods like Willo, Encanto, Coronado, and Garfield.
+Single-family homes are rare in the downtown core, but there are more options in adjacent historic neighborhoods like Willo, Encanto, Coronado, Roosevelt, and Garfield.

-About ten minutes during off-peak hours (driving), which is one reason downtown works well for frequent travelers.
+Sky Harbor is usually about ten minutes from Downtown Phoenix during off-peak driving conditions, which is one reason downtown works well for frequent travelers.

-Which downtown areas feel most “neighborhood” vs “event zone”?
+Which downtown Phoenix areas feel most like a neighborhood?